 Why should I join the PTO?
 PTO is the #1 voice for parent involvement.
 The PTO supports education through active participation and advocacy.
 By joining the PTO, you help create the perfect environment for our children to succeed.
 When families, schools and communities work together, we improve the minds and the well-being of our children.
 Please visit vanderlynpto.org to learn more about the PTO and how you can get involved.

 How do I get involved at Vanderlyn?
 There are many volunteer opportunities for parents to get involved at Vanderlyn.
 We invite your involvement and we welcome your thoughts and ideas.
-During Registration day on August 2, 8:00 a.m. to 1:00 p.m., you will have a chance to speak with many of the committee chairpersons and join a committee or two.
-Please feel free to contact the PTO Co-Presidents, Camilyn Germann (firstname.lastname@example.org) or Jennifer Green (email@example.com), with any questions you may have.
+During Registration day on August 1, 8:00 a.m. to 1:00 p.m., you will have a chance to speak with many of the committee chairpersons and join a committee or two.
+Please feel free to contact the PTO Co-Presidents, Austen Crossley (email@example.com) or Lisa Martin (firstname.lastname@example.org), with any questions you may have.

 New Family Tours